boucadair/encrypted-dns-forwarders/draft-rbw-home-servers.md

 R-SUPPORT-CA: yes

 R-SUPPORT-CLIENT:
-  : yes, if the clients add the Matter Product Attestation Intermediates (PAI) to its trust list.
+  : yes, if the clients add the Matter Product Attestation Intermediates (PAIs) to their trust list.

 R-REVOKE-AUTH: Yes